Bridgit-SPC/Grants-Program/applications/metaweb-nftbook.md

 ### Team's experience

 Reiser did a NFT staking project on NEAR in which he enabled users to stake an NFT to earn tokens.
+Akshay worked on the generative mint for Rocketbots under Jai: https://paras.id/collection/rocketbois.neartopia.near.
+Daveed came up with the Metaweb concept.
+We will be hiring a community mmanager and mods.

 ### Team Code Repos